About us

-Do you want to see the countryside and historic sites around southern England with other like minded people?
+Do you want to see the countryside, historic sites and historic towns around southern England with other like minded people?

 If your answer is Yes, then this is the group for you!